AbhiMMenon/SG-LEM/README.md

 4. `libdbns` will be installed in `$(FOAM_USER_LIBBIN)`

-## (optional) userField library function
+## 6. (optional) userField library function

 Major bug in RMS  calculated by OpenFOAM leads to negative values.
 Use this if using an earlier version of OpenFOAM-9 compiled from source, i.e, before bug-fix/patch.
+Library functions can be switched on during runtime.

 1. Ensure `$FOAM` and `sourceRC` environment variables are sourced, as before
 2. Ensure `$(FOAM_USER_LIBBIN)` is valid, as before